 Moreover, various factors, including regulatory requirements, have contributed to increased consolidation in the financial services industry, and could reduce current and potential Bank members.
 For example, depository institutions continue to experience consolidation due to, among other things, increased regulatory burden, greater competition from non-bank "Fintech" companies, lower interest margin, and/or higher technology costs that incentivize scale.
-If for any reason, we were to lose a member or members whose business and capital stock investments are significant to our business, our business operations, financial condition, and results of operations could be negatively impacted.
+If for any reason, we were to lose a member or members whose business and capital stock investments are significant to our business, our financial condition and results of operations could be negatively impacted.

-To the extent that the reduced demand for our products by depository members, the loss of business with our former captive insurance company members, or reduced demand as a result of further industry consolidation is not replaced by demand from our other members, or to the extent we are unable to sustain our current business with our insurance company members, our results of operations, primary mission asset ratio and supplemental mission asset ratio may be negatively impacted.
+To the extent that the reduced demand for our products by depository members, the loss of business with our former captive insurance company members, or reduced demand as a result of further industry consolidation is not replaced by demand from our other members, or to the extent we are unable to sustain or increase our current business with our insurance company members, the growth of which has offset recent decreases in advance demand from other members, our results of operations, primary mission asset ratio and supplemental mission asset ratio may be negatively impacted.